 The Common App gives you room to write about ten of your activities.

-But What if You Don’t Have Ten?
+But What If You Don’t Have 10 Activities?

 That’s absolutely fine.
 You don’t need to panic or try to make up activities just to fill in the blanks.
 In fact, college admissions advisors would prefer to see a few activities that you've made a significant dedication to than several activities that you've had lesser involvement in.